 Though a carrying case and Bowens mount reflector are not included, I already had both on hand.
 Shown in the photo of the bag above is the studio flash, cord, and a 7″ reflector.
 There is additional room for a remote and gizmos in the front and side pockets.
 The bag is a padded 20L backpack cooler made by Sanne and it’s available on eBay and Aliexpress for around $18.
 Incidentally, this bag also nicely holds a Godox SL60w.

-I saw some reviewers claim the flash has high-speed sync (HSS) capabilities, but I tested mine with my Godox XProC wireless trigger in HSS mode and the frames from my Canon 5D MkIV were only half-exposed after trying a few different shutter speed settings over 5D4 sync speed (1/200).
+I’ve seen some reviewers claiming the flash has high-speed sync (HSS) capabilities.
+However, I tested mine with the Godox XProC wireless trigger in HSS mode and the frames from my Canon 5D MkIV were only half-exposed after trying a few different shutter speed settings over 5D4 sync speed (1/200).
 Maybe HSS works with some mirrorless camera systems, but the feature is not listed in the Godox specs and it doesn’t work with my DSLR.

 The build quality seems very good to me.
 Many of the parts are metal which is rare to see these days.
 The light stand mount uses the same excellent, metal assembly used in the Godox AD600 Pro.
 The display panel is somewhat protected by the handle, but also putting it recessed behind a bumper would be ideal.
 One could easily run a commercial photo studio with a handful of lights in the DPIII series, and overall I’m pretty impressed by the value of these lights.